 In comparing the tone of the vocal on both mics at the same level in Pro Tools, the Duo is much fuller with more definition in the low end and lower midrange frequencies.
 It was much smoother in the top end compared to the Solo, as it didn’t seem like it was hyping anything to make it appear brighter.
 That being said, I think the Solo was naturally more open without needing to adjust EQ.
 On the Duo 67 example, I used an omni polar pattern compared to cardioid on the Solo.

-Using the same vocal performance I switch over to the Berlin 49T, which is Antelope Audio’s take on a Neumann M49.
+Using the same vocal performance I switched over to the Berlin 49T, which is Antelope Audio’s take on a Neumann M49.
 Right when I switched over, I could hear a drastic difference in tone.
 I think the Duo does a better job overall than the Solo in distinguishing the different mic models, rather than smaller areas of the frequency response changing, I could hear the overall characteristic of the microphone change.

 Compared to the Berlin 67, the Berlin 49T was a bit darker and thicker in the low end.
-It also has more definition in the midrange, somewhere between 400Hz and 600Hz that makes the vocal seem more present, this also gave more apparent loudness without adjusting the output level in Pro Tools.
+It also has more definition in the midrange, somewhere between 400Hz and 600Hz that makes the vocal seem more present, this also gives more apparent loudness without adjusting the output level in Pro Tools.

 This example was set to a cardioid polar pattern and yet, when compared to the Berlin 67 example, I can actually hear more of the room tone around the microphone.
 I really like how open the sound of the Berlin 49T model is and could see myself using this on a professional session as a vocal mic or accent room mic for electric guitars or drums.